Marketing

 Cons:

-• Interruptive: By their nature, outbound marketing tends to interrupt people as they’re doing something they love (i.e., watching YouTube or television, being out and about in the world, or when reading magazines, newspapers, or other media with ads).
+• Interruptive: By their nature, outbound marketing tends to interrupt people as they’re doing something they love (i.e., watching YouTube or television, reading magazines or newspapers, or looking through their mail).
 This tends to have less impact and can even risk damage to your brand if overdone.

 • Vague Targets: Unlike your inbound methods, outbound marketing is hard to pinpoint.
 You have control over your messaging and where your marketing is displayed (billboard locations, commercial channels/programs, etc.), but it’s only soft targeting.
 Your ad will still run for many people for which it was not intended.
 This lack of a hyper-targeted audience also lowers your success rate; only 2.5% of cold calls are successful.

-• Difficult to Track: Large ad campaigns, commercials, and large outbound marketing methods can be difficult to track.
+• Difficult to Track: It is often difficult to measure the success of large ad campaigns, commercials, and other outbound marketing methods.
 Unless you use discount codes, it’s tough to know the direct impact that these ads are having on your business aside from general sales increases.

 The Difference Between Inbound vs Outbound Marketing

-The core difference between inbound and outbound marketing is in how you reach your audience.
-Inbound focuses on your potential customers finding you by searching their interests or pain points while outbound marketing pushes your message in front of them.
+The core difference between inbound and outbound marketing is how you reach your audience.
+Inbound prioritizes your potential customers finding you by searching their interests or pain points while outbound marketing pushes your message in front of them.
 Inbound is education-based, outbound is awareness-based.

 What Do You Need to Get Started?

-To help you get an idea of what you need, download our eBook, The Ultimate List of Marketing Resources for Any Campaign.
-In it, you’ll learn more about how your business can utilize different channels, tools, and strategies to build campaigns that work now and over time.
+To help you get an idea of what you need to run campaigns of all kinds, download Impact's eBook, The Ultimate List of Marketing Resources for Any Campaign.

 Tags